 |Privates Chernecky (left) and Jones (right) of "M" Company, 15th U.S. Infantry Regiment.
 Taken around 1914 in Tientsin, China.
 The two men wear the American version of the

-years prior to World War One.
+during the years prior to World War One.

 Gabriel Steven Chernecky was born on 26 March, 1891 in Zastinki, Russia to Stephen Chernecky and Anna Kasnach.
 He left Europe on the steamer SS Oldenburg via Bremen,